fe-data/fe-docs/docs/apps/admin.rst

 Usage
 -----
-The first time the App is launched and if *Fast Events* is running in ``SaaS mode`` and the sub-merchant has not yet authorized access to its payment information, a ``Connect with Mollie`` screen will be displayed to authorise access.
+The first time the App is launched and if *Fast Events* is running in ``SaaS mode`` and the sub-merchant has not yet authorized access to its payment information, a ``Connect with Mollie`` or ``Connect with Stripe`` screen will be displayed to authorise access.

 The way the App works is pretty straightforward.
 You can use the buttons at the bottom or sidebar to switch between ``Orders``, ``Events`` and ``Tools``.